 Our alloys exhibit negative coefficient of thermal expansion, which minimize the damaging effects that extreme temperatures have on critical components over time.
 The Negative CTE alloys offer engineers a way to control or counter thermal expansion to create athermal products.
 This allows the instrument to maintain tight specifications over a longer period of time.

 Video Resources - Learn More About ALLVAR and Negative CTE

 Click the images below to get our selection of videos and learn more about our company, our technology and our products.

-Our demonstration videos show how important a washer can be, and how a simple change in IR Optics can eliminate thermal focus shift.
+Our demonstration videos show how important a washer can be, and how a simple change in Optics can eliminate thermal focus shift.

 Meet Our Team

 Meet our team, from our founder to our engineers, and hear their perspective on their new negative CTE alloys.

 Interested in a longer lesson on negative CTE and ALLVAR Alloys?
 Watch our webinar to get the details.

 ALLVAR Alloys are the only Negative Coefficient of Thermal Expansion Metals in the World.